confluentinc/cp-helm-charts/README.md

 #### Start Minikube

-1. Start Minikube, note that the memory has been increased to 6096 MB and it uses xhyve, the native OS X Hypervisor.
+1. Start Minikube, note that the memory has been increased to 6096 MB and it uses xhyve, the native OS X hypervisor.

 ```sh
 $ minikube start --kubernetes-version v1.8.0 --cpus 4 --memory 6096 --vm-driver=xhyve --v=8